kopalov/GTAV-SH-Mod/Possible Features.md

 ## For sale signs<br>
 A nice feature would be to have for sale signs by the houses/apartments that disappear when the property is bought.

+## Working objects inside interiors<br>
+A lot of people have been asking for working tv's, wardrobe's and other objects that you could normally interact with.
+So it would be nice to add this to the mod.

+## Working garages.<br>
+It would be really great if we could turn some of the ingame garages into real working garages.
+We need to be able to remove the garagedoor.
+When Map Editor allows this we can add our own door and make it dynamic leaves us with only the interior walls to build.